jeremy-carefoot/gold-gesso/README.md

 ## Production

-Currently configured to deploy to Render.com
+Currently configured to deploy to Vercel

 Application will automatically reploy when main branch is updated.